decompals/decompedia/resources/decomp-glossary.md

 In the case of the one that's inserting 3 into the four-bit slot `b4567` (`rlwimi r0, r4, 0, 28, 31`), we're inserting n = 4 bits at position b = 28 with the contents of register RS = r4 (which has 0x3 loaded into it) with right-justification, making SH = 32 - (28 + 4) - 1 = 0, MB = 28, and ME = (28 + 4) - 1 = 31.

-The decompiler will output the raw functionality of the `rlwimi` without any assumptions about its function (you can also generate alternate patterns on [this](https://celestialamber.github.io/rlwinm-clrlwi-decoder/) site), which looks like this:
+The decompiler will output the raw functionality of the `rlwimi` without any assumptions about its functionality (you can also generate alternate patterns on [this](https://celestialamber.github.io/rlwinm-clrlwi-decoder/) site), which looks like this:

 ```c
 void set_flags(u8 *arg0) {